Tamworth Town Hall: History

 In 1845, a substantial rebuilding of the structure took place.
 A bronze statue by Matthew Noble depicting Peel standing on an ashlar pedestal was unveiled outside the town hall in 1853.
 A horse-drawn fire engine was installed in the arcaded area on the ground floor in 1880 and further works were carried out to create a town clerk's office in the late 18th century and a mayor's parlour in the early 19th century.
-The main room on the first floor was converted for use as a council chamber in 1934.
-The town hall remained the local seat of government after the enlarged Tamworth Borough Council was formed in 1972.
-It continued to serve as its meeting place until Burlington House in Lichfield Street, a tower block which had been built in 1960, was acquired by the council and renamed "Marmion House", after the local Marmion family who were the owners of Tamworth Castle from c.1100 to 1294.